 JINN, the new-ish supernatural show and first Netflix original program from the Arab world, is short, sweet, and just the thing I didn’t know I needed in my life right now.
 It is a fun show about teens who, having seen how ineffectual adults are at fixing both personal and big world problems, think they know better and can quick-fix their way through life, as teens in films and shows are wont to do.
-But they have the help of Jinns.
+But they happen to have the help of Jinns.

 Jinns are super powerful creatures inhabiting a separate plane of existence and have held a prominent place in folklore.
 They have also been pointed to as the cause for a variety of mental health problems including schizophrenia and hallucinations among some.
 In JINN, they exist somewhere in between; they are delightful metaphors for raging teenage hormones and desires.